ktd2054/Projects/Notes/Protocols_and_Servers.md

 - ⚠️ Security note: Since everything is sent in cleartext, FTP traffic is easy to intercept and is a common target for attackers.

+## Simple Mail Transfer Protocol [Port 25]

+- Email delivery over the Internet involves four main components:

+- MUA (Mail User Agent): The email client used by users (e.g., Outlook, Thunderbird).

+- MSA (Mail Submission Agent): Receives outgoing emails from the MUA and checks them.

+- MTA (Mail Transfer Agent): Transfers emails between mail servers over the Internet.

+- MDA (Mail Delivery Agent): Stores the email so the recipient can retrieve it.

+#### 📨 Flow:

+- MUA → MSA → MTA → MDA → recipient’s MUA

+- To move emails, specific protocols are used:

+- SMTP → sending emails (MUA/MSA ↔ MTA)

+- POP3 / IMAP → retrieving emails from the server

+- SMTP (Simple Mail Transfer Protocol) works in cleartext and listens on port 25 by default.
+Because it’s unencrypted, tools like Telnet can be used to manually send emails by issuing commands such as HELO, MAIL FROM, RCPT TO, and DATA.

+⚠️ Security note: Since SMTP transmits commands and message content in cleartext, traffic can be intercepted, which is why secure variants (like SMTPS or STARTTLS) are commonly used in real-world environments.

+## Post Office Protocol 3 (Port 110)

+- POP3 (Post Office Protocol v3) is used by an email client to download emails from a mail server (MDA).
+The client connects to the POP3 server on port 110, authenticates with a username and password, retrieves messages, and usually deletes them from the server after download.

+- Because POP3 works in cleartext, tools like Telnet can be used to interact with it using commands such as:

+- USER / PASS → authenticate

+- STAT → show number and size of emails

+- LIST → list available messages

+- RETR → retrieve a message

+- ⚠️ Security note: Credentials and email content are sent in cleartext, making POP3 vulnerable to interception.

+- 📌 Limitation: POP3 is not ideal for using multiple devices, as emails are typically removed after download.
+For mailbox synchronization across devices, IMAP is preferred.

+## Internet Message Access Protocol (port 143)

+- IMAP (Internet Message Access Protocol) allows emails to stay synchronized across multiple devices.
+Actions like reading, deleting, or flagging messages are stored on the mail server (MDA) and reflected on all connected clients.

+- IMAP typically listens on port 143 and requires authentication (e.g., LOGIN username password).
+Unlike POP3, IMAP:

+- Keeps emails on the server

+- Supports folders, flags, and read/unread states

+- Works well with multiple devices and clients

+- IMAP commands are tagged (e.g., c1, c2) so the client can match server responses.
+Common actions include listing mailboxes and examining the inbox.

+- ⚠️ Security note: Standard IMAP sends credentials and commands in cleartext, making it vulnerable to interception.
+Secure variants like IMAPS (port 993) or STARTTLS are used in real-world environments to protect credentials and data.